Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 • 2 drops lemon

-Combine these blends with a warm cup of herbal tea for maximum relief — our best herbal tea for congestion guide has excellent options to pair with your aromatherapy routine.
+Combine these blends with a warm cup of herbal tea for maximum relief — our best tea for nasal congestion guide has excellent options to pair with your aromatherapy routine.

 Safety Guidelines